abaghyangor/portfolio/README.md

 - Collaborated with cross-functional teams to identify key insights, reducing data processing errors by 20%.
 - Delivered detailed analytical reports, which informed product design decisions and optimized user engagement.

-**Student Researcher | New York Academy of Sciences | September 2023 – November 2023**
-- Conducted research on AI tools to enhance academic accessibility for individuals with disabilities.
-- Coordinated a team across international time zones, ensuring timely project completion and well-organized presentations.
-- Presented findings on accessibility improvements, shared the insights, and discussed them with the academic community.

 **Volunteer Data Analyst at TOON Expo | Defanse Housing Invest | September 2023**
 - Interpreted data and analyzed trends to assess the performance and impact of the largest real estate exhibition in Armenia.
 - Developed comprehensive dashboards to monitor the quality and engagement metrics of the program.